-45. ACKNOWLEDGEMENT
+39. ACKNOWLEDGEMENT

-Your Board of Directors wish to thank and place on record their appreciation for the co-operation and support extended to the Company by the Government of India, State Government of Uttar Pradesh, other local authorities, Bankers, Suppliers, Customers, Distributors, Employees and other Stakeholders which have been a constant source of strength to the Company.
+Your Board of Directors wish to thank and place on record their appreciation for the co-operation and support extended to the Company by the Government of India, State Government of Uttar Pradesh, other local authorities, Bankers, Suppliers, Employees and other Stakeholders which have been a constant source of strength to the Company.
 The Board of Directors also expresses its sincere gratitude to all the shareholders for their continuous support and trust they have shown in the management.
 The dedication and sense of commitment shown by the employees at all levels during the year deserve special mention.

-Your Company is thankful to the parent Company Evonik Operations GmbH (formerly known as Evonik Degussa GmbH), Germany for continuously providing excellent management, technical and marketing support.
+Your Company is thankful to the parent Company Evonik Operations GmbH, Germany for continuously providing excellent management, technical and marketing support.